Welcome to The Sunshine Foundation for Children with Special Needs website!

+We are a London based charity, set up in 2004 to support St Andrews's School for Special Education in Grenville, Grenada.
 The school currently looks after 40 pupils between the ages of 2-21 years with a range of disabilities, which include Autism, Downs Syndrome, Cerebral Palsy and the Hearing Impaired.
+We also support UK organisation, Ealing MENCAP Travel Training and Big Yellow Storage has supported us for several years.

 OUR MISSION STATEMENT

-The Sunshine Foundation for Children with Special Needs believes that all children can shine.
+The Sunshine Foundation for Children with Special Needs believes that all children can shine!
 We value the right for every child to have a quality of life and education that enables them to reach their potential academically, emotionally and socially.
 That, educationally challenged individuals, given the opportunities, would make valuable contributions towards themselves, their community and their country.
+With your support we can make this a reality!

 History of St. Andrew’s School for Special Education